runtimeverification/iele-semantics/krypto.md

 -   `RipEmd160' takes a String and returns a 40-character hex-encoded string of the 20-byte RIPEMD160 hash of the string.
 -   `ECDSARecover` takes a 32-character byte string of a message, v, r, s of the signed message and returns the 64-character public key used to sign the message.
     See [this StackOverflow post](https://ethereum.stackexchange.com/questions/15766/what-does-v-r-s-in-eth-gettransactionbyhash-mean) for some information about v, r, and s.
+-   `BN128Add` takes two points on the G1 curve of the Barreto-Naehrig elliptic curve and adds them together.
+-   `BN128Mul` takes a point on the G1 curve of the Barreto-Naehrig elliptic curve and multiplies it against a scalar.
+-   `BN128AtePairing` computes the Ate pairing of a G1 point and a G2 point, and is used to perform computations relating to zero knowledge proofs.

 ```{.k .uiuck .rvk}
     syntax String ::= Keccak256 ( String )                            [function, hook(KRYPTO.keccak256)]